ThoughtChewer/bible_studies/content/Bible Study 1 - Introduction.md

 - Meditate is different than what our culture thinks about it.
 Here, it refers to quietly reading the bible out loud for the purpose of thinking about it.
 - The bible is designed so that you could read and think about it everyday and you won't run out of things to think about during your lifetime.

 Setup time to hangout with them outside of studying the bible.
-People need to experience God not just learn about him, and the main way that people do that is through his community, aka you spending time with this person (church services don't count as time with the person).
+People need to experience God not just learn about him, and the main way that people do that is through his community, aka you spending time with this person (church events don't count).

 [^1]: [[Psalm 1]]